Instability of nondiscrete free subgroups in Lie groups: Preliminaries

+(In particular, $0\notin\Lambda_+$.)
+The dominated splitting is the decomposition $E=E_+\oplus E_-$ into the direct sum of the invariant subspaces corresponding to $\Lambda_{\pm}$.
+The subspace $E_+$ is called the {\it dominating subspace}. \end{definition}

-\begin{definition} A linear operator $\rr^n\to\rr^n$ is called {\it proximal}, if it has a unique eigenvalue (taken with multiplicity) of maximal modulus (then this eigenvalue is automatically real).
-An element of a Lie group is proximal, if its adjoint is. \end{definition} \begin{remark} The set of proximal operators (elements) is open. \end{remark}
+\begin{definition} A linear operator $\rr^n\to\rr^n$ is called {\it proximal}, if it has a dominated splitting with one-dimensional dominating space.
+A Lie group element is proximal, if its adjoint is. \end{definition} \begin{remark} The complex eigenvalue of maximal modulus of a proximal operator is always unique, simple, real and nonzero.
+The set of proximal operators (elements) is open.
+A positive power of a proximal operator (element) is proximal.
+This implies that if an algebraic group contains a proximal element, then so does its identity component. \end{remark}

-\begin{definition} A {\it maximal $\rr$- split torus} in a semisimple Lie group $G$ is a maximal connected subgroup with a diagonalizable adjoint action on $\gg$ (which is automatically commutative).
-A semisimple Lie group is called {\it split} (see \cite{VO}, p.
-288), if some its maximal $\rr$- split torus is a maximal connected commutative subgroup. \end{definition} \begin{example} Each group $SL_n(\rr)$ is split: the diagonal matrices form a maximal $\rr$- split torus.
-A typical diagonal matrix is a proximal element of $SL_n(\rr)$.
-The group $SO(3)$ is not split, has trivial maximal $\rr$- split torus and no proximal elements.
-The group $SO(2,1)$ is not split and has one-dimensional maximal $\rr$- split torus, whose nontrivial elements are proximal in $SO(2,1)$. \end{example}
+\begin{definition} A {\it maximal connected $\rr$- split torus} in a real semisimple linear algebraic group $G$ is a maximal Lie subgroup isomorphic to $(\rr^*_+)^k$, $k\in\nn$, with a diagonalizable adjoint action on $\gg$.
+(Or equivalently, this is the idendity component of the maximal $\rr$- split algebraic torus, see \cite{VO}, pp.123, 288, 292.)
+The group $G$ is called {\it split} (see \cite{VO}, p.
+288), if some its maximal connected $\rr$- split torus is a maximal connected commutative Lie subgroup. \end{definition}

+\begin{example} Each group $SL_n(\rr)$ is split and contains proximal elements: the diagonal matrices with positive eigenvalues form a maximal connected $\rr$- split torus; a typical diagonal matrix is a proximal element.
+In general, each maximal connected $\rr$- split torus $T$ of a split group $G$ contains proximal elements.
+Indeed, let $\go t\subset\gg$ denote the Lie algebra of $T$.
+Consider the roots corresponding to the Cartan subalgebra $\go t_{\cc}\subset\gg_{\cc}$.
+The root values at a generic $v\in\go t$ are distinct and nonzero.
+Fix this $v$.
+The exponent of the maximal root value is the biggest eigenvalue of $Ad_{\exp v}$.
+It is simple, thus, $\exp v\in G$ is proximal. \end{example}

+\begin{example} The group $SO(3)$ is compact and hence, not split, has trivial maximal connected $\rr$- split torus and no proximal elements.
+The simplest example of a non-split noncompact simple group is $SO(3,1)$, which has no proximal elements.
+The group $SU(2,2)$ is simple, non-split and has proximal elements. \end{example}

-\begin{lemma} Let a semisimple Lie group contain a proximal element.
-Then each its maximal $\rr$- split torus contains a proximal element. \end{lemma} The proof of Lemma \ref{lab} is implicitly contained in \cite{abels} (p.25, proof of theorem 6.3).
+\begin{theorem} Let a semisimple linear algebraic group contain a proximal element.
+Then each its maximal connected $\rr$- split torus contains a proximal element. \end{theorem} The proof of Theorem \ref{lab} is implicitly contained in \cite{abels} (p.25, proof of theorem 6.3).
+It was shown in loc. cit. that under the assumptions of Theorem \ref{lab} the maximal $\rr$- split algebraic torus contains proximal elements.
+Thus, so does its identity component (the last statement of Remark \ref{ropen}).